Google Prioritising Mobile Friendliness in Search Results as a basic ranking factor

 Mobile Browsing Stats

 Over 70% of buying decisions are made online, even if the purchase is done in store or over the phone after a conversation.
 In America over 90% of people use smartphones for local search, so this makes mobile friendly websites critical.
 In addition, over 75% of searches are done at home where there is probably a bigger computer nearby.
 Furthermore, almost 90% of people click on one of the 10 organic results of a search on page 1.
 More importantly, over 40% click on the first organic option, while only about 10% click on the second or third result.
 And, the number of people going to page 2 is in the single percentage figures.
-Evidently, the majority of buyers are starting their search on a phone, so check out your website’s mobile speed here.
+Evidently, the majority of buyers are starting their search on a phone, so check out your website’s mobile speed for FREE here.

 Core Web Vitals

-Core Web Vitals was introduced in May 2020.
+Core Web Vitals was introduced way back in May 2020.
 These are a set of metrics that Google uses that relate to website speed, mobile responsiveness, and visual or layout stability.
 In other words, these metrics are the overall page experience ranking factors.

 The page experience ranking factor is a measure of how well people enjoy interacting with a page beyond the information value of that particular page.
 The 3 Core Web Vitals or additions to the page experience ranking factor include: